Charter school invites public to participate in Raiders Rise & Run 5K

 Founded in 2002, Sarasota Military Academy is a public charter school, college preparatory academy and an accredited IB Diploma and Middle Years Programme School with two campuses in Sarasota.

-Sarasota Military Academy High School is at 801 N. Orange Ave. and Sarasota Military Academy Prep Middle School, is located at 3101 Bethel Lane.
+Sarasota Military Academy High School is at 801 N. Orange Ave. and Sarasota Military Academy Prep Middle School, is located at 3101 Bethel Lane, in Sarasota.

 Post a comment as